 TASKS:

-Review the annual or applicable inspection plan to understand where your inspection effort fits into .
+Review the annual or applicable site-specific inspection plan to understand where your inspection effort fits into the plan.

 Participate in an inspection planning call to the licensee.

 Participate in developing the inspection specific plan.

 Review the following documents to understand how they provide background information, current issues, areas for emphasis, and support for the inspection effort you plan to accomplish: